 The next three towns not to be missed are in Kentish, an area of the Nort West region of Tasmania.
 Towns often driven-through on the way to the more popular destinations of Cradle Mountain & the Western Wilderness.
 Many of the towns in this area have particular traits that set them apart, some are rather quirky.

 Though Sheffield is known primarily as a small farming town in the North-West area of Tasmania, it also lays claim to being the Northwest gateway to Cradle Mountain.
-With many a visitor driving through or around Sheffield without stopping to get to Cradle Mountain.
+With many a visitor driving through or around Sheffield without stopping to get to Cradle Mountain to feed Tasmanian Devils.
 That’s one of the reasons this has been included in here as one of the towns not to be missed when visiting Tasmania.

 However, there is one other highlight of this little country town & that is the abundance of murals.
 The first mural was completed in 1986 by John Lendis, taking him 3 months to paint.
 Over the years a lot more murals have been created on Sheffield’s many buildings.
 From this point on they re-invented the town as, “The Town of Murals”, a name that is richly deserved.
 More recently it has earnt the reputation as Tasmania’s Outdoor Art Gallery.

 Since 2003, a Mural Fest has been held here in Sheffield, Tasmania, where a mural is to be completed using a poem as a central theme.
 Nine artists engage in what can only be called a public paint-off, conducted in mural park, which is then judged.
 The murals stay in the park until the following Mural Fest, with the public allowed to vote for their favorite.
 The Mural Fest typically starts on Easter Sunday with participants having till the following Saturday to complete their works.